DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/dl_segment_overview.rst

    * min/max eigenval: Similar to how the segmentation calculates the PCA of each segment we calculate that here and limit the eigen values.
 Eigen value 1 is the longer axis.
    * min confidence: minimum confidence required for each segment.
    * NMS threshold: threshold for applying soft NMS to the bounding boxes.
 This removes boxes that are too close together.
 Default value is 0.8, range is [0,1].
-   * Erosion/Dilation sizes: the kernal size used for erosion/dilation applied to segmentation mask and segmentation RGB image.
+   * Erosion/Dilation sizes: the kernel size used for erosion/dilation applied to segmentation mask and segmentation RGB image.
-   * Erosion/Dilation iteration: number of times erosion/dilation is applied to segmentation mask and segmentation RGB iamge.
+   * Erosion/Dilation iteration: number of times erosion/dilation is applied to segmentation mask and segmentation RGB image.